AnderGarro/concept_drift_on_streaming_data/README.md

 Data is generated using a digital twin out of a small sample data. sample data comes from an indsutrial use case where a sensor captures a especific magnitude for an interval of 2-3 seconds on a 10 ms sample freq.
 Then, each time series contains 190-200 points.
 This process might simulate magnitdues such as pressure on a stamp or temperature on a drill process.
 Twin is deployed on a flask endpoint.

 * A data simulator instantiates twin to generate data from three work stations.
-We use a jupyter notebooik to run the simulator.
+We use a jupyter notebook to run the simulator.
-* Data and its features are stored on real time on a postgress database.
+* Data and its features are stored on real-time on a postgress database.
-* An airflow server orchestrates concept drift evaluation on a batch process
+* An airflow server orchestrates concept drift evaluation on a batch process.
 * Results might be seen onreal time on a dash front.

 ## Getting Started: